How Much Will My Car Insurance Rates Go Up After a Crash?

 icon

-However, this can be a risky approach because you'll pay more for repairs if you cause another accident.
+You can also consider raising your deductible: A higher deductible will lower your car insurance rates.
+However, this is a risky approach because you could pay more for repairs if you have another accident.
 Always choose a deductible you can easily afford in an emergency.

 icon

-Improve your credit score: Most states allow insurance companies to use your credit scores to determine your insurance rates.
+Improve your credit score: Most states allow insurance companies to use your credit score to determine your insurance rates.
 Paying off debt, not missing payments and addressing any issues on your credit report can all help lower rates.

 Frequently asked questions